paymentwall/paymentwall-ios-sdk/README.md

 }
 ```

-3. Add Brick payment type, please refer below on how to handle Brick payment flow, cardScannerPlugin is distributed as a plugin and is optional:
+3. Add Brick payment type, Brick is Paymentwall's credit card solution available for businesses in 200+ countries, please refer below on how to handle Brick payment flow, cardScannerPlugin is distributed as a plugin and is optional:

 ```swift
 PWCoreSDK.sharedInstance().addBrickPayment(withPublicKey: nil, useNativeFinishDialog: true, cardScannerPlugin: PWCardScannerPlugin.sharedInstance())
 ```

-4. Add Mobiamo payment type, `noPrice` specify if you want to use the default Mobiamo price for each country:
+4. Add Mobiamo payment type, Mobiamo is a mobile carrier billing platform with global coverage via SMSs, `noPrice` specify if you want to use the default Mobiamo price for each country:

 ```swift
 PWCoreSDK.sharedInstance().addMobiamoPayment(withAppID: nil, noPrice: true)
 ```

-5. Add Mint payment type:
+5. Add Mint payment type, MINT is Paymentwall's cash payment solution designed to help monetize your digital goods and services all over the world via MINT prepaid card:
 ```swift
 PWCoreSDK.sharedInstance().addMintPayment(withAppID: nil)
 ```